Information for Families

 Sending Mail to Your Student

-Letters and packages should be sent to Villa Le Balze regardless of whether your student is living on-site at the Villa or with an Italian host family.
+Letters and packages can be sent to your students c/o Villa Le Balze.
 Mail is delivered Monday-Friday, except on Italian holidays or in the rare case of a postal strike.
 Please address all mail as follows:

 Villa Le Balze